ikatoliko/CollisionAttackConsoleApp/README.md

 # CollisionAttackConsoleApp (C++)
-Generation of messages and searching for collisions of its hashes.
+Generation of messages and searching for collisions of their hashes.

 For educational purpose.